 \section{Conclusion}

 In this study, we explore the effects of automation on taxation.
-We introduce a stylized theoretical framework that decomposes tax revenues into three broader sources of taxation distinguishing between taxes on labor, capital and consumption.
-We link these sources to economic production and identify three economic effects of automation.
-This provides the theoretical basis to draw a link from micro level AT adoption decisions to aggregate flows tax revenues.
+We introduce a stylized theoretical framework that decomposes tax revenues into three broader sources of taxation distinguishing between taxes on labor, capital, and consumption.
+We link these sources to production and identify three economic effects of automation.
+This provides the theoretical basis to draw a link from micro-level AT adoption to aggregate flows of tax revenues.
 In contrast to existing studies on automation and taxation, we do not look at the impact of taxes on firms' adoption decisions.
-Instead, we are the first who study empirically the impact of automation on tax revenues taking adoption decisions as given.
+Instead, we are the first to study empirically the relationship between automation and tax revenues taking adoption decisions as given.

-We find partial support for a robot-induced replacement effect.
-On the other hand, ICT technologies appear to be labor reinstating, reflected through increasing labor incomes which in turn constitute an important source of taxes.
-We observe a structural break between the periods prior and past to the financial crisis: after 2008, the labor replacing effects of automation diminish and service industries gain market share.
-We argue that this can be explained by a new phase of ICT diffusion shifting from a labor replacing to a labor complementing technology.
-The effects on taxation differ across regions but can be attributed to the heterogeneous impacts of automation on local factor markets and industry composition.

-Before concluding, we need to emphasize a few limitations of our work.
-First, tax systems are complex systems and have been subject to reform policies prior and past to the financial crisis.
-The financial crisis in 2008 was a key driver of many structural reforms that might follow different political paradigms compared to those prior to the crisis.
-These policy changes are difficult to control for, especially in a set of heterogeneous countries with diverse cultures of taxation that evolved differently over decades.
-We cope with these peculiarities by splitting our analysis into different periods of time and looking at different groups of countries in separation.

-A second limitation related to the tax data is the notion of endogeneity: we do not know to what extent automation and its economic impact are affected by particular tax rules.
-This problem can not be solved straightforwardly, but there is no clear reason to assume that automation decisions are affected differently from taxation compared to all other forms of capital investments.

-Lastly, our analysis only briefly discussed any distributional effects.
-Conceptually, we have implicitly assumed a linear relationship between country level wage and capital income, consumption and taxation.
-However, households with different income levels consume and save differently, and employees earning different wages face different tax rates.
-Our results suggest that automation increases cross-industry wage inequality and point to the progressiveness of labor taxation.
-Inequality is a major issue in the literature on the economic effects of automation, but an in-depth analysis under this context is left for future study.